micycle1/PeasyGradients/README.md

 | **No Posterisation (default)**![](resources/posterise_examples/posterise_none.png) | **Posterisation = 10**![](resources/posterise_examples/posterise_10.png) |  **Posterisation = 25**![](resources/posterise_examples/posterise_25.png) |
 |:---:|:---:|:---:|

-Use `.clearPosterisation()` to clear any posterisation setting and render gradients with full color.
+Use `.clearPosterisation()` to clear any posterisation setting and render gradients with in full color.

 ### Generating Random Gradients

-The `Palette` class provides some helper methods for generating (random) `Gradient` color palettes.
+The `Palette` class provides some helper methods for generating random `Gradient` color palettes.

+Note this palette generation is not entirely random -- the class produces gradients spectrums that are more aesthetic than what a truly random method would generate.

 ```
 randomGradient = new Gradient(Palette.complementary()); // two random colors that are on opposite sides of the color wheel
 randomGradient = new Gradient(Palette.triadic()); // 3 random colors that are evenly spaced on the color wheel
 randomGradient = new Gradient(Palette.tetradic()); // 4 random colors that are evenly spaced on the color wheel
-randomGradient = new Gradient(Palette.randomcolors(7)); // N random colors distributed according to the golden ratio
+randomGradient = new Gradient(Palette.randomcolors(7)); // N random colors with hue distributed according to the golden ratio
 randomGradient = new Gradient(Palette.randomRandomcolors(8)); // N random colors also distributed randomly
 ```

 ### Masking

 Strictly speaking, this functionality isn't defined by PeasyGradients (rather, it's defined by Processing itself).
 But I think it's worthwhile to show how masking can be used in conjunction with PeasyGradients.
-An example which uses text ("P") to mask a gradient is provided below:
+An example which uses text ("P") to mask a spiral gradient is provided below:

 ```
 void setup() {